 Protected title ‘nursing associate’

-The government is consulting on making ‘nursing associate’ a protected title in England.
-This means that it will be an offence to practise in England as a nursing associate without being registered as one with the NMC, or falsely to claim to be qualified or registered.
+It's an offence in England to practise as a nursing associate without being registered as one with us, or to falsely claim to be qualified or registered.

 Employers are strongly advised not to recruit people to ‘nursing associate’ posts who will not be able to practise as nursing associates once the title is protected, or to advertise posts as ‘nursing associate’ posts if they are not going to be filled by qualified and registered nursing associates.